waddlous/spe/notes.md

 ### SDL3 Install

-I have no idea.
+I just included it in the project :>

 ### Development Environment

 "Notepad++" is recommended
 Use command line to compile source

 ## Developer Log: